Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Introduction

 \subsection{Summary of main results}

-Now we first summarize classification results of crystalline TSC and TI protected by all 32 point groups, for 3D systems with both spinless and spin-1/2 fermions layer by layer (i.e., classification contributed by 0D/1D/2D block-state decorations, respectively).
-We label the classification attributed to $p$-dimensional block-states by $E^{d\mathrm{D}}$, and the subscript depicts the spin of fermions and the systems with/without $U^f(1)$ charge conservation.
-For crystalline TSC with spinless/spin-1/2 fermions, all classification results are summarized in Table. \ref{spinless TSC}/\ref{spin-1/2 TSC}; for crystalline TI with spinless/spin-1/2 fermions, all classification results are summarized in Table. \ref{spinless TI}/\ref{spin-1/2 TI}.
-Furthermore, the results indicate that there are several nontrivial group structures of classification results, which are attributed to stacking several copies of block-states will be deformed to another block-state.
+Now we first summarize the classification results of crystalline TSC and TI protected by all 32 point groups, for 3D systems with both spinless and spin-1/2 fermions layer by layer (i.e., classification contributed by 0D/1D/2D block state decorations, respectively).
+We label the classification attributed to $p$-dimensional block states by $E^{d\mathrm{D}}$, and the subscript depicts the spin of fermions and the systems with/without $U^f(1)$ charge conservation.
+For crystalline TSC with spinless/spin-1/2 fermions, all classification results are summarized in Table. \ref{TSC}; for crystalline TI with spinless/spin-1/2 fermions, all classification results are summarized in Table. \ref{TI}.
+Furthermore, the results indicate that there are several nontrivial group structures of classification results, which are attributed to stacking several copies of block states that will be deformed to another block state.